swissi2000/Centroid-ProbeApp-V3/docs/ToolSetterMod1.md

 ![](/images/pa070.PNG)

-This cycle is being used on the first Tool Change after a new workpiece has been mounted that has an unknown top surface position. *Cycle 1* involves two different Probing Moves.
+This cycle is being used on the first Tool Change after a new workpiece has been mounted that has an unknown top surface position.
+*Cycle 1* involves two different Probing Moves (**NOTE:** Exception to this 2 cycle process occurs when the checkbox "Use current WCS Z0 of active Tool" is being checked.
+See the end of this chapter for the functionality of this checkbox):

 The first Probing Move is using the movable TT (or the TP if selected) on top of the workpiece and will measure the exact position of the top surface.